Why Consider a Caribbean Timeshare?

 and it could prove costly--to make such a large investment when drinking.
 You wouldn't buy a car when under the influence, would you?

-To save some money and also avoid high-pressure sales tactics, investigate the timeshare resale a direct buy.
+To save money and also avoid high-pressure sales tactics, investigate the timeshare resale a direct buy.
 This is

-That’s right—a timeshare is a poor real estate investment since it’s worth less over time.
-The main reason for buying a timeshare is to control your vacation costs, which are only going one way: Up.
+That’s right—a timeshare is a poor real estate investment.
+It is worth less over time.
+The main reason for buying a timeshare is to control your vacation costs, which are likely to keep increasing over time.
 So if it makes sense for you, go ahead and purchase that timeshare in the Caribbean.
-You won’t be obligated to return to the same island every year but will have the ability to island-hop and realize the region's variety of beaches, cultures, cuisine and scenery.
+You won’t be obligated to return to the same island every year and you will have the ability to island-hop and realize the region's variety of beaches, cultures, cuisine and scenery.

 See which islands offer timeshare vacations